gcheney/website-v1/_posts/2016-05-01-hello-world.md

 {% endhighlight %}

 This Perl example of "Hello World" brings an interesting syntactic blend between the Python and PHP examples above.
 It is interesting to note that all of the versions we have looked at since C# are dynamic, interpreted languages as opposed to beign static and compiled.
-Its also interesting to note how every langauge since then has managed to fit the entire program on one line.
+Its also interesting to note how every langauge since then has managed to fit the entire "Hello World" program on one line.

 ### 9. Ruby